EIIis/LingoMate/README.md

 - [ ] Add chat system with Firebase
 - [ ] Fix the styling of the application, get rid of Material-UI
 - [ ] Rewrite code to transition away from HTML/CSS to Aphrodite

+# Acknowledgements
+This project was started as a collaboration that included three engineers, product manager, and a designer.
+Though I don't have any Github information regarding the PM and designer, the two other engineers were [Tina](https://github.com/tinatinkokoshvili) and [Aishwariya](https://github.com/AishwariyaRanjan).
+Both were a huge part of the inital development of the project.
+A link to the original repo can be [found here](https://github.com/tinatinkokoshvili/LingoMate)